top of page

 and Seronegative Autoimmune Encephalitis ("SAE") with the public and medical professionals.

-We share information relevant to HE/SREAT and SAE as well as updates on HESA's activities and our publications.
+We share information relevant to HE/SREAT, and SAE updates on HESA's activities and our publications.

-It will be available on Amazon and here in our bookstore.
+Available on Amazon, Barnes and Noble, and here in our bookstore.

 "Dismissing a patient can be one of the gravest errors a neurologist can make."